cegprakash/cg_olymbits_post_mortem/README.md

 3) Lack of depth => 8 depth is very low considering mini games are 15 depth long.
 I believe an accurate simulation of at least depth 15 is needed to reach Legend and I couldn't find an effective way to prune my paths.

+4) I could have created a Score class with all my tie breakers and sorted the scores..
+I could have scaled with more tie breakers making it easy to make decisions between two different game states.
+Instead I added a score with 3 constant multipliers which may have impacted my rank a bit..
 ```

 ****Feedbacks:****